Brooklyn, Wellington: Māori history

 In pre-European times, Māori knew the Brooklyn hills as Turanga-rere, translated as "the waving plumes of the war-party".
 The historian James Cowan, in investigating the original Māori names for places in and around Wellington City, suggested this referred to how the tall trees moved in the wind, as "when the warriors stood up to dance... all their feather hair-adornments would wave to and fro".

+The small Te Atiawa village of Moera, or Moe-i-te-rā ("Sleeping in the sun") was sited in the area now covered by Maarama Crescent.
+(The name was later transferred to the suburb of Moera in Lower Hutt.)
+The Omaroro kūmara gardens were situated where Connaught Terrace is today.

-Brooklyn and the wider Wellington region then and now hosted a number of iwi, or tribes, all represented through a Charter of Understanding with Wellington Regional Council signed in July 2000:
+Brooklyn and the wider Wellington region then and now hosted a number of iwi, or tribes, all represented through a Charter of Understanding with Wellington Regional Council signed in July 2000 (and replacing the original Charter of Understanding of 1993):